daniel-caputo/kohana-base-controller/README.md

-This controller is base on the [jamierumbelow](hhttps://github.com/jamierumbelow/codeigniter-base-controller)'s controller This is [an example](http://example.com/ "Title") inline link.
+This controller is base on the [jamierumbelow](hhttps://github.com/jamierumbelow/codeigniter-base-controller, "Title")'s controller

 ## Views and Layouts